 SCOPE

-A. Pursuant to the Florida Electrical Power Plant Siting Act (PPSA), Sections 403.501-518, Florida Statutes (F.S.), and Chapter 62-17, Florida Administrative Code (F.A.C.), this certification is issued to Duke Energy Florida (DEF) as owner/operator and Licensee of the Hines Energy Complex (Hines).
-Subject to the requirements contained in these Conditions of Certification (Conditions), DEF will operate 4 fossil fuel-fired combined cycle units with a combined electric generating capacity of approximately 2,090 megawatts (MW) and associated on- and off-sites facilities as described in the site certification application (SCA).
-The electric generating units and their on-sites associated facilities are located on an 8,200-acre site at 7700 County Road 555 in Bartow, Polk County, Florida.
+A. Pursuant to the Florida Electrical Power Plant Siting Act (PPSA), Sections 403.501-518, Florida Statutes (F.S.), and Chapter 62-17, Florida Administrative Code (F.A.C.), this Certification is issued to Duke Energy Florida (DEF) as owner/operator and Licensee of the Hines Energy Complex (Hines).
+Subject to the requirements contained in these Conditions of Certification (Conditions), DEF will operate 4 fossil fuel-fired combined cycle units with a combined electric generating capacity of approximately 2,090 megawatts (MW) and associated onsite and offsite Associated Facilities as described in the Site Certification Application (SCA).
+The electric generating units and their onsite Associated Facilities are located on an 8,200-acre Site at 7700 County Road 555 in Bartow, Polk County, Florida.
 The UTM coordinates are: Zone 17, 414.4 km East, 3073.9 km North; and the latitude/longitude coordinates are: 27°47’19” North/81°52’10” West.

-B. The Certified Facility includes but is not limited to the following major associated facilities;
+B. The Certified Facility includes but is not limited to the following major Associated Facilities;

 Four Power Blocks

 Hines Cooling Pond;

+Cooling Pond Water Treatment Facility;

 Hines Brine Pond (SA-9);